moarsel/chrome-extension-automation/README.md

 ## Extension Automation
 Automatically enables and disables extensions for specified sites.
 For simpler browsing and better performance.

-It is no longer in active development, so I put it online for those who want to tweak it.
-Apologies if parts of the code are unclear, 'twas my first javascript project.
+It was developed over 4 years ago, but is no longer maintained, so I put it online for those who want to tweak it.
+It was written before I read Javascript: The Good Parts, so the code is a bit on the ugly side.
+The manifest is also not updated with chrome's frequently changing manifest specifications.

 ### Instructions